pbrb/pbrb.gov/_pages/home.md

 The Public Buildings Reform Board (PBRB) was established under P.L.
 114-287, the Federal Assets Sale & Transfer Act of 2016 (FASTA), as an independent agency to identify opportunities for the Federal government to significantly reduce its inventory of civilian real property and thereby reduce costs.

+### Update

+Since January, when the Office of Management and Budget (OMB) approved the recommendations of the Public Buildings Reform Board to sell 12 Federal properties valued at $500 to $750 million, the Board has been working with the General Services Administration (GSA) to prepare the properties for sale.
+The Board initially recommended selling each property individually.
+However, given the impact of the coronavirus pandemic on the commercial real estate market, the Board has decided, in consultation with GSA and OMB, to sell the properties as a single portfolio, although still enabling offers for individual assets.
+This broader approach will help ensure the sale or sales will be completed within the statutory deadline set by the Federal Assets Sale and Transfer Act (FASTA).
+The Board’s goal, consistent with FASTA, remains to maximize the return to the taxpayer, taking into account current market conditions.

+The Government intends to bring the properties to market by early 2021.
+In the near future, the GSA will be procuring Brokerage and Advisory services to assist in this effort.
+Details regarding the properties, along with information about the marketing and sales process, will be available on both the GSA and PBRB websites.
+Additionally, the Board plans to hold a public meeting this Fall to elaborate on the Government’s strategies and solicit feedback.

 ### FASTA